1. AudioToolbox

 However, the device does not vibrate if your app’s audio session is configured with the AVAudioSessionCategoryPlayAndRecord or AVAudioSessionCategoryRecord audio session category.

-While the note is for AudioServicesPlayAlertSound
+While the note is for AudioServicesPlayAlertSound, it is applicable to AudioServicesPlaySystemSound too.

 As long as you have a audio session (via AVAudioPlayer, AVCaptureMovieFileOutput, etc), then the phone will NOT vibrate.